Distance-time graphs help us visualise how far an object travels in a given period of time. Below is an example of a distance-time graph.

 The time in seconds (s) is always on the x-axis and the distance in metres (m) is always on the y-axis.

-The gradient on the distance-time graph (how steep the line is) tells us the speed of the object.
-The steeper the line is, the faster the speed of the object is.
+The gradient of the line on a distance-time graph indicates the speed of the object.
+The steeper the line, the faster the object’s speed.

 Therefore, the gradient of the line is:

 The delta symbol (Δ) means change.
-So in this case, ΔD means change in distance and ΔT means change in time.
+So in this case, ΔD means a change in distance and ΔT means a change in time.

-When looking at a distance-time graph, we can identify important features:
+When looking at a distance-time graph, we can identify important characteristics: